 Intermixing elements of curated local video footage, our custom painting simulation software transforms the familiar scenes into a poetic interpretation of human vision, which plays out in an ever changing, evergreen experience.

-AV&C's software includes a visualization toolkit that allows the team to adjust the pacing and blending of media.
-Our software also drives displays located in the elevator vestibles, proving building tenants with real time information throughout their workday, including weather forecasts, trending news topics from social media, and traffic and transit updates for the commute home.
+AV&C's contributions include a visualization toolkit that allows the creative team to adjust the gestures, pacing and blending of media.
+Our software platform also drives displays located in the elevator vestibules, elegantly presenting building tenants with relevant real time information throughout their workday, including weather forecasts, trending social media topics, and traffic and transit updates for the commute home.

-This project is collaboration between AV&C and ESI Design, part of an on-going series of architectural scale building artwork and tenant amenities for Beacon Capital Partners.
+This highly collaborative project was realized in support of ESI Design, as part of our on-going series of architectural scale building artwork and tenant amenities for leading REIT, Beacon Capital Partners.

 The Brain Index is an interactive digital installation in the public lobby of the Renzo Piano-designed Jerome L. Greene Science Center at Columbia University.

 Conceived by Laura Kurgan and Mark Hansen of the Center for Spatial Research, the piece combines art, science, data, storytelling and information design, and invites visitors to consider the brain from new perspectives and to explore the current research of leading neuroscientists working upstairs in the Mortimer B. Zuckerman Mind Brain Behavior Institute.